MadDevs/SpoilerDefense/README.md

 # How To Install

-To install this extension, simply download the source files into your computer, navigate to [chrome extensions](chrome://extensions/) and *enable developer mode*.
+To install this extension, simply download the source files into your computer, navigate to *chrome://extensions/* and *enable developer mode*.
 Click on *Load Unpacked Extension* and locate the folder that you downloaded.

 # How To Use

-To use this extension, navigate to  [chrome extensions](chrome://extensions/) and click on *Options*.
+To use this extension, navigate to *chrome://extensions/* and click on *Options*.
 Use a name to identify the category to upload and write the urls to the images that you want to use to teach the algorithm.
 Recomended 8 picuters per category.